In this guide

 Dynamic watermarking, NDA gating (require users to sign before they can see anything), view-only mode, download restrictions.

-Know the moment someone opens your pitch deck or revisits your financials - useful signal during a fundraise.
+Know the moment someone opens your pitch deck or revisits your financials, useful signal during a serious deal.

 Branded, structured, clean - looks like you take your documents seriously.
 Because you do.